"The earth is the Lord’s and all that is in it, the world, and those who live in it..." Psalm 24:1

-- Environmental Stewardship.
-Calculate your carbon footprint and make energy-saving choices like buying less and buying local at home, in your workplace, and in your congregation.
+- Calculate your carbon footprint and make energy-saving choices like buying less and buying local at home, in your workplace, and in your congregation.
 Cut back on driving and flying.

-- Policy Advocacy.
-Contact your elected officials at every level.
+- Contact your elected officials in local, state, and federal government.
 Tell them that preserving God’s creation and doing justice to "the least of these" affected by global warming are issues of faith and that it is urgent we enact smart public policies not only to reduce carbon pollution, but also to help communities around the world adapt to a world made warmer and wetter by increasing effects of climate change.

-- Education.
-Learn more about climate change and what we all can do, at home, at church, in your community and through government advocacy
+- Learn more about climate change and what we all can do, at home, at church, in your community and through government advocacy.

 Other Environmental Issues